-Find out how to select your staff, arrange important client meetings, plan stand activities and more in under three minutes!
+Find out the next part of how to plan a trade show, we’ll cover how to select your staff, arrange important client meetings, plan stand activities and more in under three minutes!

-Welcome to our bitesize guide to event preparation!
-You’ll know everything about stage three of the exhibition planning process in under three minutes.
+Welcome to our exhibition checklist about how to prepare for a trade show!
+You’ll know everything about stage three of the exhibition planning process in our handy guide.

-Each week we are covering a different stage of trade show planning.
+Each week we are covering a different stage of trade show preparation.
 Last week we gave you a bitesize guide to organising your exhibition stand.
-In this article you’ll learn how to prepare for your event by following these steps:
+In this article you’ll learn how to prepare for a trade show by following these steps:

 - Selecting your staff